Historic City of Ayutthaya

 World Heritage Explorer is an independent educational project designed to uncover and share the richness of our world’s cultural and natural heritage.
 Dive into detailed site profiles, immersive imagery, interactive maps, and tools that help you explore UNESCO World Heritage Sites across the globe.
 Drawing extensively on open data sources, the project delivers authoritative, well-structured information for learners, educators, travelers, and younger explorers alike.

-Learn more
+Learn more about the project

 Flag of Thailand

-Last updated: January 18, 2026
+Last updated: April 18, 2026

 Portions of the page Historic City of Ayutthaya are based on data from UNESCO — World Heritage List Dataset and on text from the Wikipedia article Ayutthaya Historical Park, licensed under CC BY-SA 4.0.
 Changes made.
 Additional original content by World Heritage Explorer (WHE), licensed under CC BY-SA 4.0.
 WHE is not affiliated with UNESCO or the World Heritage Committee.
 Legal Notice.
 Privacy Policy.